-Gajogo Safarilands guns and bullets are included in your All-Inclusive Hunt Rate.
+Gajogo Safarilands guns and bullets are included in your All-Inclusive Daily Rate.
 They include a Winchester Model 70 (pre-64) .375 H&H Mag, a Winchester Model 70 .30-06 Springfield, a Remington Model 7 .243 Win, and a Remington Pump Model 870 3" 12 gauge shotgun.
-All rifles that have iron-sights are tactically scoped.
+All rifles have identical tactically scopes.
 All are excellent shooters.
 Bows, cross-bows, or arrows for either are not included, nor available at Gajogo Safarilands for rental or personal use.

 Regarding importation of personal firearms, the guns, bullets, taxes, and related fee costs are the responsibility of the clients.
 Gajogo will painlessly import these for you at $300 per gun, plus $1 per bullet (taxes).
 This includes going through Johannesburg and into Mozambique (2 country import protocol).
 Remember, only three (3) guns are permitted for import into Mozambique.
 No more than two (2) can be rifles.
 Handguns, bows, and crossbows are all legal for import and taking of game, and if desired, importation will be handled on a case by case basis using the above fee structure.
 Bows and arrows may or may not be subject to fees and taxes.
 Laws between SA and Mozambique differ, change annually, and often are subject to the 'mood of the day' of Foreign Custom's Officers.